Appraisal window December 2021 to March 2022

 UCL has introduced a goal setting framework based upon the following principles:

-Further details about UCL’s 4 dimensional approach to goal setting are online.
+Further details about UCL’s 4 dimensional approach to goal setting can be found here.

 There are 9 core mandatory courses: